 Tea Lovers Gift Guide---Fabulous Gifts for the Tea Lover in Your Life

 If you want to add your own personal touch, it's easy to make your own tea blends!
-Here are a few of my recipes!
+Here is a link to my book about Creating and Preparing Your Own Herbal Teas, and you can get the book FREE with my Art of Tea course (which also makes a great gift!).

 Tea Accessories You Just Gotta Have